sgryphon/shopify-auspost-rates/README.md

 * Check Rate definitions 1 and Rate definitions contain the list of rates you want, or create your own.

 e.g. Rate definitions 1 has retail rates for both standard and express options, up to 1 kg, for domestic + all zones.
-Rate definitions 2 is desgined for wholesale products, with only express rates, with insurance, and larger weights (up to 5kg), but with a discount applied.
+Rate definitions 2 is designed for wholesale products, with only express rates, and with insurance, but with a discount applied.

 * Export the output tables `Zone rates 1` and `Zone rates 2` to CSV.